AkkhileshCod3s/AkkhileshCod3s/README.md

 # 💫 About Me:
-🏫CS STUDENT AT CHITKARA UNIVERSITY
+🏫CS Student At Chitkara University

 ## 🌐 Socials: